Cheolhwi/RSS-Anime-collection/README.md

     0 0 1 */6 * /path_of_your_folder/update_folder.sh
     ```
 4. **Subscribe the RSS link in qBittorrent**
-   for me I use the nyaa RSS feed link for chinese traditional anime: https://nyaa.si/?page=rss&q=CHT&c=0_0&f=0
+   for me I use the nyaa RSS feed link for chinese traditional language: https://nyaa.si/?page=rss&q=CHT&c=0_0&f=0